4 common oral hygiene mistakes women make

 4. WE DON’T DRINK ENOUGH WATER

 Water plays a significant role in oral health and in preventing dry mouth, which could be a problematic as we age.
 Eight cups of water a day remains a general guideline.
 “Dry mouth could be because of medications (heart and blood pressure), lack of water or just the natural decline in saliva production due to biological aging,” says Dr. Aarti.
 A dry mouth allows the development of bacteria and fungi and leads to bad breath and tooth decay.
-So schedule a regular 6 month appointment with the dentist for save ourselves the neglect.
+So schedule a regular 6 month appointment with the dentist to save ourselves from the negligence.